hl2vr/hl2vr.github.io/_pages/faq.md

 ### Portal?
 L4D?
 TF2?
 CS?

 Woah, woah!
 Let's take this one game at a time.
-(Portal 1 is the only other Valve title that is a viable option, for multiple reasons, and it won't happen for quite some time.)
+(Portal 1 is the only other Valve title that is a viable option at this time, for multiple reasons, and it won't happen for quite some time.)

 <br />